Diversity is at the heart of what it means to be an artist.

 See our "Frequently Asked Questions" section below for details on submitting your art.

 Teachers may complete and sign submission forms on behalf of their students and, at their option, substitute their personal or school contact information for that of their student(s).
-Teachers submitting student art should click here or email us for a simplified submission process; AND
+Teachers submitting student art should click here; AND

 A separate sheet of paper with a brief (200 word maximum) “Artist Statement” explaining your art, your creative process and/or what the theme means to you.